-Courses completed more than six (6) years prior to completion of the requirements of the Master's degree are regarded as obsolete coursework.
-Such courses may be used in the Master's degree program if validated.
-Validation is allowed at the discretion of the advisory committee and department involved and can be accomplished by passing validation requirements in the subject matter area and submitting the validation form to the Graduate School (http://www.sdstate.edu/graduate/forms/upload/Course-Validation-2015-16.pdf).
+Courses completed more than six (6) years prior to completion of the requirements of the master's degree are regarded as obsolete coursework.
+Such courses may be used in the master's degree program if validated.
+Validation is allowed at the discretion of the advisory committee and department involved and can be accomplished by passing validation requirements in the subject matter area and submitting the validation form to the Graduate School.
 Validated coursework cannot exceed fifty (50) percent of the total coursework (excluding thesis and research paper credits) listed on the plan of study and must be certified by the advisory committee.
 Course validation may be subject to a processing fee.
 Only courses taken at SDSU may be validated.